reneewrysinski/reneewrysinski.github.io/collections/_personal/showdown.md

 layout: post
 title:  Circuit Showdown
 date:   2024-5-1 10:00:40
 description: "During the summer of 2024, I participated in Mouser Electronics' electrical engineering competition, Circuit Showdown.
-This series will be released on Mouser's YouTube in October 2024, and you can check out the trailer <a href='https://youtu.be/LzqyWOH7zTU?si=k8oKHzibGw0p7pA2' target='_blank'>here</a>!"
+This series is currently being released on Mouser's YouTube channel, and you can check it out <a href='https://www.mouser.com/circuit-showdown/' target='_blank'>here</a>!"
 image:
     src: /assets/img/content/thumbnails/showdown.jpg
     alt: banner